Donate Join Us

 • Detection of DPPX antibodies in blood or cerebrospinal fluid (CSF)

-• MRI brain imaging (though results may be normal)
+• Magnetic resonance imaging (MRI) brain imaging (though results may be normal)

 • Lumbar puncture to analyse CSF